awatson1978/MSIB32500/lectures/lecture2.md

 High-performance computing (HPC) is the use of **parallel processing** for running advanced application programs efficiently, reliably and quickly.
 The term applies especially to systems that function **above a TFLOP** or 10^12 floating-point operations per second.
 The term HPC is not a synonym for supercomputing, technically a supercomputer is a system that performs at the currently highest operational rate of more than a PFLOPS (10^15 floating-point operations per second).

+**GRID Computing**

 **Cloud Computing**

+Cloud Computing: Computing and software resources that are delivered on demand, as service.

+Software as a Service (SaaS) applications are hosted by a vendor and made available to customers over the Internet Platform as a Service (PaaS) is a way to rent hardware, operating systems, storage and network capacity (and all associated service) over the internet
+Infrastructure as a Service (IaaS)  an organization outsources the equipment used to support operations, including storage, hardware, servers and networking components.
+The service provider owns the equipment and is responsible for housing, running and maintaining it.
+The client typically pays on a per-use basis

+Advantages

+Pay as you go: Can be less expensive compared to buying installing and maintaining your own
+Flexibility: Theoretical infinite scalability
+Easy Access: Can be used from any computer or device with an Internet connection Easy updates: Updates occur across the service

+Disadvantages

+Security Concerns
+Terms of Service
+Privacy Policies

 ## 3. Programming Paradigms for Parallel Computation: